OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-dictionary-of-all-named-ranges-in-a-spreadsheet.md

-This topic shows how to use the classes in the Open XML SDK for Office to programmatically retrieve a dictionary that contains the names and ranges of all defined names in an Microsoft Excel 2010 or Microsoft Excel 2013 workbook.
+This topic shows how to use the classes in the Open XML SDK for Office to programmatically retrieve a dictionary that contains the names and ranges of all defined names in a Microsoft Excel workbook.
 It contains an example **GetDefinedNames** method to illustrate this task.

 ## GetDefinedNames Method